seanchas116/Garnet/README.md

 Garnet
 ======

-mruby bindings for QObject
+Garnet provides mruby bindings for Qt objects.

+## Features

+* Run mruby scripts in Qt
+* Value conversions between Qt values and mruby values
+* Access properties and methods of QML objects and QObject-derived C++ objects

+## How to use

-## Basic
+### Basic

 ```cpp
 // printer.h